lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 in to 2 or 3 dimensions to enable visualisation.
 Very generally, the original continuous multi-dimensional data is transformed into a set of orthogonal components ordered according to the amount of variability that they describe.
-The `plot2D` method in allows one to plot the principal components (PCs) of a dataset against one another, by default the first two components are plotted on the x- and y-axis, respectively (the `dims` argument can be used to plot other PCs).
+The `plot2D` and `plot3D` methods in allows one to plot the principal components (PCs) of a dataset against one another, by default the first two components are plotted on the x- and y-axis for the `plot2D` function, and first three components are loaded for the `plot3D` function, respectively (the `dims` argument can be used to plot other PCs).
 If distinct clusters are observed, we assume that there is organellar separation present in the data.
 Although, representing the multi-dimensional data along a limited set of PCs does not give us a hard quantitative measure of separation, it is extremely useful summarising complex experimental information in one figure, to get a simplified overview of the data.

-In the code chunk below we produce a PCA plot of the mouse stem cell dataset (Figure [fig:pcahl]).
+In the code chunk below we produce a 2-dimensional PCA plot of the mouse stem cell dataset (Figure [fig:pcahl]).
 One point on the plot represents one protein.
 We can indeed see several distinct protein clusters.
 We specify `fcol = NULL`, which means not to consider any feature variable to annotate the features (proteins) with colours.
 We will see later how to use this argument to annotate the PCA plot with prior information about sub-cellular localisation.

 \
 `      `\